M61ss/Javascript/Core/00 - Basics.md

 > [!IMPORTANT] Declaring without initializing
 >
 > When a variable is declared, it contains `undefined` by default.

-### Special values

-A variable is `null` since it is not declared.
-Then, a variable contains `undefined` since it is not initialized.

-If a function performs a forbidden operation, then the variable which store the result contains `NaN` or `infinite`.

 ### `typeof` operator